0xMiden/MultiSig/crates/coordinator/engine/README.md

 The engine uses a type-state pattern with two states:

-- `MultisigEngine<Stopped>` - Initial state before the Miden runtime is started
+- `MultisigEngine<Stopped>` - Initial state before the multisig client runtime is started
 - `MultisigEngine<Started>` - Active state with a running Miden client on a dedicated thread

-Communication with the Miden runtime happens asynchronously using:
+Communication with the multisig client runtime happens asynchronously using:

-- **unbounded MPSC channel** - Sends requests from the engine to the Miden runtime thread
+- **unbounded MPSC channel** - Sends requests from the engine to the multisig client runtime thread
-- **oneshot channels** - Receive responses back from the Miden runtime for each request
+- **oneshot channels** - Receive responses back from the multisig client runtime for each request

 The engine coordinates operations between: